 Every country has its traditional cuisine which is one of the most distinctive qualities of its culture.
-With it’s complex history and Mediterranean roots, Maltese traditional food will definitely leave a lasting impression.
+With its complex history and Mediterranean roots, traditional Maltese food will definitely leave a lasting impression.
 Naturally, there is a lot to discover on a Maltese menu, and a visit to a Maltese restaurant is certainly due.
-However, if your time is short and there is only some traditional Maltese dishes you can try, these are the traditional Maltese foods we recommend while in Malta.
+However, if your time is short and you’d like to try some local dishes, these are the traditional Maltese foods we recommend.

-Pastizzi, baked pastries which are traditionally stuffed with ricotta or peas, are probably the most famous traditional Maltese food.
+Pastizzi, baked pastries that are traditionally stuffed with ricotta or peas, are probably the most famous traditional Maltese food.
 Variations have developed over the years, with spinach or chicken fillings becoming popular.
 Qassatat is a different version of pastizzi, usually bigger and using shortcrust pastry instead of filo.
-Many pastizzi shops – typically a hole-in-the-wall establishment – have developed a rather large menu variety, including baked rice, baked pasta, an assortment of sausage rolls and pies, and sweets!
-All for under 2 euro a piece, and sinfully delicious.
+Many pastizzi shops – typically hole-in-the-wall establishments – have developed a rather large menu variety, including baked rice, baked pasta, an assortment of sausage rolls and pies, and sweets!
+All for under 2 euros a piece, and sinfully delicious.

-In recent years, Pastizzi have become quite the cultural symbol here.
+In recent years, Pastizzi has become quite the cultural symbol here.
 The craft of Pastizzi making has an interesting history and is deeply rooted in Maltese tradition.
 Curious?
 Watch here: